Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 Yes.
 You just need an open space and stable ground to place the cauldron on its embers.
 You can also use a fire pit to protect the lawn.

-A 6-liter, three-legged cast iron cauldron is the ideal size to start: stable, versatile, suitable for 2 to 4 people.
+A 6-liter, three-legged cast-iron cauldron is the ideal size to start with: stable, versatile, suitable for 2 to 4 people.

 Also read: